Nihilumbra

-Nihilumbra is a puzzle-platform game developed by Spanish video game developer BeautiFun Games.
+Nihilumbra is a 2012 puzzle-platform game developed by Spanish video game developer BeautiFun Games.
 The game was first released for iOS in June 2012, and it has been translated to seven languages.

 Gameplay

-Nihilumbra is played as a standard platform game, by controlling Born as he walks and jumps across the game's levels.
-There are multiple enemies that the player needs to avoid since, at first, there is no way to defeat them.
+Nihilumbra (from the Latin words for "nothing" and "shadow") is played as a standard platform game, by controlling Born — a black anthropomorphic creature, born out of nothingness — as he walks and jumps across the game's levels.
+There are multiple environment dangers and enemy monsters that the player needs to avoid, since Born is initially unable to destroy them.

 The game is divided into the five worlds that Born explores.
 In each of them, the player is granted a new colour, with which the player can paint on the terrain (by touching the screen) to modify the behaviour of the environment.